What is financial aid?

 Work study earnings are not directly applicable to the student tuition account balance; the student receives a paycheck from his employer according to his employer pay schedule.
 The employer is reimbursed a percentage of the student wage when the student time sheet is submitted with a supervisory signature to the Cornish Work Study Coordinator.
 Funding is limited and awarded equitably among qualifying needy students by the Office of Financial Aid.
 It is advisable for a student to apply early and to meet the FAFSA priority deadline of February 15 every year to qualify.

-In addition to major-relevant jobs, the school provides Community Service opportunities through a Math and Literacy partnership with Spruce Street School.
+In addition to major-relevant jobs, the school provides Community Service opportunities through a Math and Literacy partnership with Spruce Street School and Catholic Community Services of Western Washington.
 This program which employs college students to tutor preschool through elementary age children, offers valuable real-life teaching experience and the opportunity to make an impact in the community.

 If a student does not qualify for a Work Study position but would like to work while attending Cornish College of the Arts, there is a job board in Student Affairs for non Work Study employment opportunities.